BermanLaboratory/ROI_Identification_Using_TransMIL/docs/README.md

 ## Creating Heatmaps:

 ### 1. Extract Attention Weights of a specific image from the trained model
-Use [this]() to extract the attention weights of a specific whole slide image using sample ids.
+Use [this file](src/models/extract_attentions.py) to extract the attention weights of a specific whole slide image using sample ids.

 The Script will generate .npy file that contains the attention matrix.
+The attention matrix extracted contains weights for correlation of each patch with other.
+For our use case only self attention weights are required.
+Those are the diagonal values.
+This extraction is done while running the code for Generating Heatmaps.

 Sample Shell Command:
 ```shell